 Information regarding the contents and levels of metals in this product is available at: http://www.aapfco.org/metals.html

 Florida Dept. of Ag & Consumer Services fertilizer license F2755

 *If using cell packs, Sprout Island is recommended for use in cell packs sized 72 or larger.

 - Thoroughly moisten the mix with warm water before use.
 Make sure it is well mixed so that there are no dry areas but be sure not to make it too soggy.

 - Fill the planting container to within 1/4 inch from the top and tap container to slightly settle the soil.

 - Plant your seeds according to the directions on the seed packet.

 - Water-in the seeds lightly without saturating the entire soil volume.

 - Place in lighting and temperature conditions as per the seed packet.

-- After 3 weeks, top dress with Stonington Blend Organic Plant Food and water it in.
+- After 3 weeks, top dress with an organic plant food and water it in.